 Intel i3s & i5 processors

 The i5s are a bit faster and fast enough for editing video, even HD video (the latter does depend a bit on which program you are using).
-If you have the budget buy an i7 processor as it will be faster, however, the i5 is good enough if you are trying to minimise cost.
-Some i5s are dual core, some are quad core.
+If you have the budget, buy an i7 processor as it will be faster, however, the i5 is good enough if you are trying to minimise cost.
+Some i5s are dual core, some are quad core but without HyperThreading.
 We tend to use the quad core versions in the systems we make for video editing.

 Intel i7 Sandybridge 2011 pin Enthusiast processors (2011 pin)